katholiek-onderwijs-vlaanderen/sri-client/README.md

 There is always a cache assigned to the client.
 If no configuration is added the timout will be 0 and the maxSize is null.
 The default timeout can be overwritten by both the get method with options or in options.expand.
 An empty object for caching configuration or caching = false is the same thing as timeout = 0 which always goes to the api and the response is not stored in the cache.
 When timeout is greater than 0 the cache will be checked.
-There will be a miss when the item is not there
+There will be a miss when the item is not there or age is larger than timeout in seconds, It will be retrieved from the API and the promise will be added/replaced in the cache.
+So if two resources ask the same href close to each other the call will only be done once.
+When a list resource is asked, all the individual resources will be added in the cache as well.

+A PUT or DELETE operation might alter the information in the cache therefore the cache distinguishes 3 kinds of hrefs:
+* single resources: they will be only removed on a PUT or DELETE on the resource itself
+* basic lists: this are lists which only have basic parameters limit, offset, keyOffset, hrefs or expand=full, summary or none.
+They will be removed on a PUT or DELETE of a resource with the same resource path.
+* complex hrefs: All lists with other parameters or server side expanded single resources.
+They will be deleted on any PUT or DELETE because they can even be invalid because of the changing of other resources.

 ### batch ###